 More information concerning externship requirements is available at Law School Rule 24 and in the Program Description Agreement.

-Applications to do externship for work during any semester should be submitted to email@example.com no later than the add date for the semester at issue.
+Applications to enroll in an externship during any semester should be submitted to firstname.lastname@example.org no later than the first day of classes for the semester at issue.